-The Honor Code of Notre Dame of Maryland University has been a tradition since 1936 when unproctored tests were initiated.
+The Honor Code of Notre Dame of Maryland University has been a tradition since 1936 when unproctored tests were instituted.
 It is founded on a pledge each student takes to act with integrity in academic and personal life.
 Based on the personal integrity of the individual and an active concern for others, the Honor Code is motivated by personal values, religious conviction, good taste, and the common good.
-Its purpose is to establish a university community founded on personal honor and mutual trust.
+Its purpose is to establish a University community founded on personal honor and mutual trust.
 This combination of personal commitment and community responsibility helps to strengthen each student as an individual and helps to develop mature powers of judgment and reason, and intellectual and social honesty.
 The Honor Code signifies the ideal of academic and personal integrity that each student is expected to model.
 Living the Honor Code strengthens the entire community and cultivates an atmosphere of unity founded on trust.

 Belonging to the Notre Dame community is both a privilege and a responsibility.
 It is a privilege to those who qualify and carry the responsibility to abide by the Honor Code.
 Adhering to the Honor Code is a responsibility shared by the entire campus community.
-Its effectiveness depends upon individual acceptance of responsibility and the reciprocal cooperation of students, faculty, staff, and administration.
+Its effectiveness depends upon individual acceptance of responsibility and the reciprocal cooperation of students, faculty, staff and administration.
 Ultimately, each member of the community is expected to assume responsibility for her/his own conduct and to assume reasonable responsibility for the conduct of others.
 This results in mutual respect and a commitment of each member of the community toward civility.
 Within the spirit of the Honor Code, this may mean kind and courteous admonition when one observes another's inappropriate conduct.
 At other times, it means cooperation when authorities are investigating allegations of violations of academic or behavioral standards or encouraging the violators to report themselves.
-It is the responsibility of Notre Dame students to understand and adhere to the Honor Code.